Secret Society of Super-Villains: Funky Business, Chapter 1: Ground Rules

 “C’mon!”
 Copperhead said, grabbing Magpie’s hand and dragging her off into the shadows.

-Soon, the guard was upon the display case, carefully stepping around the broken glass on the floor.
+Soon, the guard arrived at the display case, carefully stepping around the broken glass on the floor.
 “Oh, man!
 Oh, man!
 Oh, man!” was all the guy could muster up.
 Shining the light around the room, he looked for signs of the thief.
 The beam danced across display cases, the walls, and the floor, but there was no sign of movement or anything.
 The guard ran off to the next room.

 A faint sound could be heard in the vent above the room as two individuals cramped together.
 Magpie frowned at being in such a tight spot with the one who had stolen her prize.
 She began to mutter under her breath.

 “Ssshhh!”
 Copperhead hissed slowly in a whisper.
 “Thisss isssn’t my idea of a good time, either, but we’ve got to get out of here!
-Ssso, it’sss my way or highway.
+Ssso, it’sss my way or the highway.
 Your choiccce, sssister!”
 He wriggled free of their knotted position and started up the shaft.

 Magpie cursed to herself, as she had no other choice if she wanted to stay out of jail.